robkorn/urbit-content-archiver/README.md

 ### `chat export`

-This command allows you to export any chat which your ship has joined.
+This command allows you to export the chat log from any chat which your ship has joined.

 It can be used as such: